 Interim President & Chief Executive Officer

 Karma Israelsen became Howard Brown Health Center's (HBHC) interim president and CEO on August 31, 2012.
-A strong HBHC supporter and leader, she served on the organization's Leadership Council in November 2009, became a board member in August 2010, and elected board chair in January 2011.
-As board chair, Karma worked closely with the senior leadership team to ensure the on-going success and viability of the organization.
+A strong HBHC supporter and leader, she served on the organization's Leadership Council in November 2009, became a board member in August 2010, and was elected board chair in January 2011.
+As board chair, Karma worked closely with the senior leadership team to ensure the ongoing success and viability of the organization.
 Passionate about the mission of the organization, Karma is committed to ensuring that HBHC's patients and clients receive the most compassionate and competent care possible.

 Most recently, Karma was the Vice President of Regulatory Operations and Compliance for Career Education Corporation (CEC).
 In her role at CEC, she was responsible for the management of a national team of regulatory specialists, and provided direct oversight of regulatory operations for the Culinary and Art and Design business units.
 She was a trusted business partner and provided sound guidance and operational support to business leaders.
 Prior to joining Career Education Corporation in January 2003, Karma spent several years in the hospitality industry, she was responsible for coordinating operations for the International Olympic Committee and NBC during the 2002 Winter Olympics in Salt Lake City, Utah.
 She also coordinated and managed operations support for the Sundance Film Festival, National Basketball Association, and for the Office of the President of the United States.

 Karma is passionate about social responsibility, and continues to volunteer at several organizations including, but not limited to, the Cystic Fibrosis Foundation where she serves as a committee member for the Grand Chef's Gala.
 She is also a member of the Board of Trustees for Harrington College of Design.